 - Regular board game and card game nights with American students

-To apply to our program:
+To apply to our program: (Click here to access forms in Google Drive.)

 - Tuition includes money for school, housing, medical insurance, visa processing, regional trips, SAT Prep, and everything else except additional expenses incurred (for instance, some students pay extra for hot lunches and private tutoring and so on.)